Andrechief98/llm_for_robot_control/README.md

 #### Data Access
 Due to the large size of the ROS bag files, they are not included in this repository.
-To run the analysis, please download the experiment data from the following link:  [ADD LINK TO THE STORAGE](URL)
+To run the analysis, please download the experiment data from the following [link](https://mega.nz/file/KkpmUCrK#wHv4bGbS0QiFjCoqTTttRDzW7goj1bHcK8omS7W4x9M)

 After downloading the files, organize the data into the folder structure shown below: